-- a) Maintain active site access and vehicle screening at public assembly sites and ensure that drivers have proper identification and authorization (THIRA). - b) Maintain tools for identifying, assessing, cataloging, and prioritizing physical and cyber assets in the region. - c) Assess the risk to 100% of its County owned and operated Critical Infrastructure and Key Resources (CIKR) and prioritize risks to inform protection activities and investments for all hazards. - d) Harden high priority CIKR rated as having very high or high vulnerability to earthquake or Vehicle-Borne Improvised Explosive Device (VBIED) attack (THIRA). - e) Decrease the long-term vulnerability of communities and CIKR by implementing mitigation activities stated in hazard mitigation plans. - f) County cyber security programs meet the Federal Information Processing Standards 200 - Minimum Security Requirements for Federal Information and Information Systems. - g) Detect malicious cyber activity, conduct technical counter-measures against existing and emerging cyber-based threats, and quickly recover from cyber-attacks. - h) Work with owners and operators to ensure network security of critical facilities is maintained despite a disaster (THIRA).
+- a) Provide vehicular access control and ensure that individuals accessing incident and public assembly sites have proper identification and authorization (THIRA). - b) Maintain tools for identifying, assessing, cataloging, and prioritizing physical and cyber assets in the region. - c) Assess the risk to Critical Infrastructure and Key Resources (CIKR) and prioritize risks to inform protection activities and investments for all hazards. - d) Harden high priority CIKR rated as having very high or high vulnerability to an earthquake or Vehicle-Borne Improvised Explosive Device (VBIED) attack (THIRA). - e) Decrease the long-term vulnerability of communities and CIKR by implementing mitigation activities stated in hazard mitigation plans. - f) Ensure County cyber security programs meet the Federal Information Processing Standards 200 - Minimum Security Requirements - g) Work with owners, operators, and service providers to develop a prevention, detection, and recovery plan focused on cyber resiliency in order to ensure network security of critical facilities is maintained despite a disaster, minimizing impacts to confidentiality and data availability and integrity (THIRA).